JulienGAMartin/JulienGAMartin.github.io/content/en/authors/oh_yasmeen_hichri/_index.md

 ---
 authors:
-- Bernadette Chan # your name
+- Yasmeen Hichri # your name
 bio: # leave blank
 #education: # please fill in use "" for empty
 #  courses: